LibrariesHacked/schema-librarydata/docs/index.md

 #### General notes

+- Technical schemas.
+The detailed constraints and requirements for each dataset
 - Common field standards.
-Guide for fields that are common between datasets.
+Guide for fields that are common between datasets

 #### Guides

-- How to validate a dataset.
+- How to validate a dataset